 A list has two main moving bits:

 We’ll start by solving the first problem: generating a list of n random elements for a given n.
-It will look something like this:
+Not the most complicated thing in the world:

 This is enough to write a subset of the identifier generator we had in mind.
 We can easily generate lists (of a fixed length) of (lower case) letters: